Why Use Modules?

 - Create Screens for all Occasions

-Dashboards, detail windows, and historical displays can be created with the Vision module.
+Dashboards, detail windows, historical displays, and more can be created with the Vision module.
 Read real-time values from any OPC-UA server with the OPC-UA module, and display the data for all users to see.
-Interactive screens with user-driven forms can also be created, so users can easily write back to a PLC and store data in a database.
+Interactive screens with user-driven forms can also be created, so users can easily write back to a PLC, store data in a database, and much more!

 - SCADA on the Go